Abandoned & Little-Known Airfields:

 depicted the "Umatilla Army Depot" Airfield as having a single 3,000' paved east/west runway.

-However, the Umatilla Army Depot Airfield may have been closed within the next 2 years,
+However, the Umatilla Army Depot Airfield may have been closed within the next 2 years, as it was labeled simply "Airfield" on the 1977 USGS topo map.

 The Base Realignment & Closure Commission listed the Umatilla Army Depot for closure in 1988.